Understanding Prayer - Wisely

 UNDERSTANDING PRAYER - WISELY is from a writing by:

-(Note: I [Norm Rasmussen] have added a few thoughts of my own to help the reader understand better, I feel: They are found in parenthesis.)
+(Note: I, Norm Rasmussen, felt to add a few thoughts of my own to help the reader understand better.
+They are found in parenthesis.)

 God's Word provides a rich catalog of amazing promises of what prayer can do.
 (What GOD can/may do on behalf of our prayers).

 One such Bible verse is James 5:14-15, which says,

 Is any one of you sick?
 He should call the elders of the church to pray over him and anoint him with oil in the name of the Lord.
 And the prayer offered in faith will make the sick person well; the Lord will raise him up.

 Does that mean that God will always grant our prayers as long as we believe?
 How are we to use these great prayer promises?

 Some Christians have become confused and perplexed over how to use these promises.
 Let me paint a picture of a heart-breaking situation I have seen many times:

 A loved one is diagnosed with a serious illness, so the family and friends of this person begin to pray.
 Over time the sickness gets worse, and someone says, "If only we had enough faith, we could move the hand of God, and the answer would be given."

 There's an increasing sense that life and death lay in the hands of those who pray.
 Faith is no longer a matter of trusting God.
 It's about convincing ourselves that the outcome we're asking for is going to happen.